RiscadoA/riscadoa.com/_portfolio/evolution-simulator.md

 On this project I improved upon the design of my gravity simulator, and wrote a new renderer which works with command queues, and which allows interpolation between physics updates to be done.
-I implemented a fixed timestep update loop.
+I implemented a fixed time-step update loop.

 I also improved upon the UI (at least in the implementation side of things) of my gravity simulator.